CrazyFedde/docs/configuration.md

  2. Your application should now have been created, next click on the **Create a Bot User** button, this will convert the application to a bot user application.
  3. Now that you have a user bot application you can get your bot token under the **App Bot User** section.

-AvaIre needs your Discord application token to login and interact with users, and optionally the application ID for generating invite links people can use to invite the bot to their servers with.
+AvaIre needs your Discord application token to login and interact with users, and optionally the application ID for handling music using Lavalink instead of doing it internally, you can also use the application ID to create a invite link for your bot.

+#### Client ID

+This is your Discord application client id,if you don't have a Discord application, check the link above and follow the short guide to create one.

 #### Token